 The operation aims to repair the damage to the torn muscles or tendons.
 Once you are under a general anaesthetic the torn muscles are repaired using sutures or suture anchors depending on the type of damage.
 Often a ligament is also released and a piece of bone may be shaved or cut away to allow more space for the repaired tendon to heal.

-The operation may be done arthroscopically (key hole surgery) or through an open incision.
-The type of approach used will be determined by the size and nature of the tear.
+The operation may be done arthroscopically (key hole surgery) or rarely, through an open incision.

 After the operation